 Junior students (17-19 years old) and senior students (20-22 years old) of higher education institutions of Chelyabinsk, Yekaterinburg (Russian Federation) and Kostanay (Republic of Kazakhstan) have participated in the research.
 The general selection consisted of 499 examinees and has been divided into two groups.
 Students with educational and professional orientation on the regulated activity - students on profiles of not creative orientation have entered the first group.
 The second group was represented by the students with orientation on independent (creative) activity.
-The regulation of activity is defined as existence of the algorithm of educational and professional actions assuming strict following to the set sequence of actions and operations with the minimum assumption of manifestation of own initiative or imagination.
+The regulation of activity is defined as existence of the algorithm of educational and professional actions and porfessional actions with the minimum assumption of manifestation of own initiative or imagination.